aws-samples/aws-rtb-intelligence-kit/README.md

 ### What is this repository about?

 Many customers in the programmatic advertising - or adtech - industry have huge data volumes and requirements for low latency inference models.
 While the heart of a machine learning pipeline - training models and tracking performance - has become easier with services like Amazon SageMaker Studio in the last few years, data scientists still find challenges with ingesting and transforming ever-growing big data (>TB) as well as creating very low latency (<10ms) models.
 The RTB Intelligent Kit is a framework with familiar use cases to address these challenges.

-With one CDK application, a data scientist can deploy an end-to-end pipeline with pre-configured use cases, and can adapt the kit to their particular needs.
-The kit includes:
+With one CDK application, a data scientist can deploy an end-to-end pipeline with pre-configured use cases, and can adapt the Kit to their particular needs.
+The Kit includes:

 * sample public data in OpenRTB format
 * a data transformation pipeline using EMR
 * an ML environment including SageMaker Studio
-* a deployment of containerised inference models for integration into customer platforms at low latency
+* a deployment of containerized inference models for integration into customer platforms at low latency

 The pre-configured use case at launch is bid filtering - predicting the likelihood of a bidder to make a bid on a given bid request.
 The pipeline is easily adaptable to other use cases common in the industry.
-By launching the kit as an open source project, users can contribute back their own adaptations and implementations in this growing industry.
+By launching the Kit as an open source project, users can contribute back their own adaptations and implementations in this growing industry.

 ## Support

-If you notice a defect, have questions, or need support with deployment.
-Please create an issue in this repository.
+If you notice a defect, have questions, or need support with deployment, please create an issue in this repository.

 ## Prerequisites